simplesamlphp/simplesamlphp/docs/simplesamlphp-changelog.md

 This document lists the changes between versions of SimpleSAMLphp.
 See the upgrade notes for specific information about upgrading.

+## Version 2.0.0

+  * Support for certificate fingerprints was removed
+  * Support for SAML 1.1 was removed
+  * Old-style PHP templates were removed
+  * Old-style dictionaries were removed

+Released TBD

 ## Version 1.19.0

 Released TBD